Black Sheep’s Recipe for SuccessWritten by Christy C

 Hong Kong’s first experience of their way was found in Boqueira, their Spanish tapas restaurant that opened its doors in 2012.
 In a formula that has played out time and again in their openings, the duo took inspiration from a successful concept abroad (this time from the hotspot Boqueria in New York), and delivered it, complete with its own, distinct cultural identity, for the Hong Kong market.
 Just five months later, they launched Neapolitan pizzeria joint Motorino, again with a focus on authenticity.
 “We had already talked about opening a pizzeria.
 I went to Naples and trained with one of the world’s best pizza chefs, so when we found the right site, we jumped at the chance,” says Chris.
 And then they were off.
 “We knew we wanted to open more than one restaurant, that was always the plan from the beginning.
 Plus, we were bored of just eating Spanish food!
 There’s more to life than tortillas,” he laughs.

-Six years on, the pair have rolled out everything from a burger joint to a high-end Argentinian steakhouse, the speciality Indian restaurant New Punjab Club to a Vietnamese, street-food inspired hotspot, a Lebanese cafe and so many more.
+Six years on, the pair have rolled out everything from a burger joint to a high-end Argentinian steakhouse, the speciality Indian restaurant New Punjab Club (a skip, hop, and a jump away from the Hive Central), to a Vietnamese, street-food inspired hotspot, a Lebanese cafe and so many more.
 Each and every opening is entirely distinct.
 “The biggest successes we’ve had come from taking the biggest risks,” says Chris.
 “When we opened Ho Lee Fook, we got really bad reviews in local media.
 People thought, ‘why are these guys opening a Cantonese restaurant in a city full of them?’”
 Four years on (practically a decade, in Hong Kong restaurant-time,) Ho Lee Fook is still one of the hottest Chinese restaurants in town.

 Asim attributes this success to their risk-taking mentality.
 “Restaurants are an artform,” he says.
 “It’s important when you express your work that it’s personal, and not to change course.
 You have to stick to your guns.”
 This is why Black Sheep’s concepts are all conceptualised around the founders’ personal wells of nostalgia, childhood memories or past work and travel experiences.
 “There is usually a trip that sparks an idea for a new restaurant,” he explains.
 Their French Vietnamese bistro Chôm Chôm is a case in point.
 “Chris and I went to Hanoi to research an idea.
 We booked dinners every evening in beautiful old colonial places but just didn’t feel inspired.
 Each night we would then regroup on plastic stools with glasses of beer at the bia hoi stand on the corner near our hotel.
 One night, the owner invited us into his home and, despite not having much language in common, we stayed up until the small hours with him drinking and eating too much.
 At around 6 AM, Chris announced, ‘this is the story we’ll take back to our city.’
 That experience ultimately became Chôm Chôm.”